 Maui offers many fun adventures and attractions.
-You certianly won’t run out of things to do.
+You certainly won’t run out of things to do.
 In fact, if you’re not careful, you may even struggle to find enough relaxation time.
-Luckily, many attractions are free or nearly free, so be sure and start with my article, Maui’s Top 7 Free or Nearly Free Things to Do.

 Here’s a list of some of the fun things to do and see on Maui:

-- Snorkeling and diving around Maui is fantastic.
+– Snorkeling and diving around Maui is fantastic.
 A half day catamaran cruise out to Molokini is a trip worth doing.
 Plan to take an early morning excursion for smoother water.
-One of my favorite companies for a Molokini snorkel excursion is Trilogy.
+Another favorite snorkeling spot is Honolua Bay.

 – If snorkeling doesn’t suit you, then see and learn about Hawaii’s tropical fish at the Maui Ocean Center or take a submarine tour.